 Realizing the Promise of Precision Medicine: The Role of Patient Data, Mobile Technology, and Consumer Engagement explains the potential of personalized medicine and the value of those approaches in making that potential a reality.
-The book helps transform "one-size-fits-all" healthcare into a system that focuses on individual needs and the unique needs of each family member.This book discusses topics such as US sponsored precision medicine initiative, genomics, the role of electronic health records and mobile medicine, patient engagement and empowerment, health information exchange and patient data protection; additionally, it discusses the barriers and limitations of precision medicine and how to overcome them.This book provides clinicians and IT professionals with insights into how big data, patient engagement, mobile technology, and genomics help individualize medical care and offer a pathway to help detect many of the as yet undiscovered contributing causes of diseases.
+The book helps transform one-size-fits-all healthcare into a system that focuses on individual needs and the unique needs of each family member, discussing topics such as U.S. sponsored precision medicine initiative, genomics, the role of electronic health records and mobile medicine, patient engagement and empowerment, health information exchange and patient data protection.

-- Brings drawings and flow charts to help readers to visualize the breadth and depth of precision medicine
+- Provides drawings and flow charts to help readers visualize the breadth and depth of precision medicine

-- Provides sidebars with more details on specific topics for a complementary deeper understanding of the main text
+- Includes sidebars with more details on specific topics for a complementary, deeper understanding of the main text

-- Encompasses case studies to turn abstract concepts into flesh and blood examples of how personalized medicine benefits patients
+- Uses case studies to turn abstract concepts into flesh and blood examples of how personalized medicine benefits patients